jaspershen/getDB/README.md

 ### getDB module

-This module is used to download comment databases, such as HMDB, KEGG.
+This module is used to download databases, such as HMDB, KEGG.
 Now verion0.0.1 only support HMDB.